neutralinojs/gsoc2024/README.md

 Areas: Cocoa API and Debugging

-## NodeNeutralino: a community app to explain Neutralinojs custom backends
+## NodeNeutralino: a community project to explain Neutralinojs custom backends

 The goal is to create a sample wrapper project to guide developers to use a Node.js backend for a Neutralinojs app with the extension API.
 This project will use Neutralinojs via Node.js child process API and communicate with the Neutralinojs extension API.